Title and statement of responsibility area

 Scope and content

 Fonds consists of records relating to the operation of James Inglis Reid, Ltd. The fonds includes business ledgers which reflect the daily commerce and production of the shop.
 Ledgers include extensive figures on sausage kitchen production, daily orders, sales, staff hours, and financial statements.
-The fonds also includes a several samples of invoices, receipts, and correspondence.
-The fonds contains six series: Sausage kitchen production records, Staff time books, Sales records, Accounts payable and expenses records, Daily order records, and Ephemera.
+The fonds also includes meeting minutes of the company shareholders, annual financial records, several samples of invoices, receipts, and correspondence.
+The fonds contains eight series: Sausage kitchen production records, Staff time books, Sales records, Accounts payable and expenses records, Daily order records, Ephemera, Minutes and Financial statements.

 Immediate source of acquisition